nashvillefcc/personal-job-portal/README.md

 B. This project aims to help project collaborators gain a better understanding of the UX research -> UI design -> Full stack development process.
 This project is currently led by Laura Pinell (github.com/lapinell)

+## Project Information

+This project is brought to you by Nashville Free Code Camp Project Nights, currently help on the first 3 Wednesdays of every month.
+For more information or to contribute, please contact the project leader.

+Project Leader & Main Contact: [Laura Pinell](https://github.com/lapinell)

 ## Project Outline

 1. [Project Timeline](https://github.com/nashvillefcc/personal-job-portal/wikie/Project-Timeline)